-2. Move gear shift lever quickly and firmly from neutral to forward.
+2. Move the gear shift lever quickly and firmly from neutral to forward.
+Pull up the neutral interlock rigger and move the remote control lever quickly and firmly from neutral to forward.
+(Remote control)

 2.7.2 Reverse

 When operating in reverse, go slowly.
 Do not open the throttle more than half.
 Otherwise the boat could become unstable, which could result in loss of control and an accident.